 Why not aim to introduce your children (or a relative’s) to the joy of gardening this year?
-Some of my fondest childhood memories are in our backyard and on my grandparents’ farm.
+Some of my fondest childhood memories are in our backyard, our neighbour’s garden and on my grandparents’ farm.
 I remember discovering plant names, picking and tasting fresh food, smelling fragrant herbs and flowers.
 I loved digging, planting, holding chickens, collecting warm eggs, sitting in the shade of a fruit tree … using my imagination!
 I learned to connect the dots between crops outdoors and food on our table.

 I so appreciate my family sharing these joyous experiences with me.
 Today, I love passing my passion and knowledge on to children.
 Visit my Gardens for Kids articles for fun DIY ideas.
 I’m sure you know children who would love the opportunity to learn from you too.
 Share the health benefits!
 These are ‘seeds’ worth sowing.

 Last – but certainly not least – savour the feeling of pride you feel with every little success.
 Find joy in small things.
 Celebrate when you pick a flower, harvest your first fruit or make a meal with your own home grown ingredients.
 These are satisfying rewards for effort.

 - Smile at the beauty and abundance you’ve created.

 - Pick a bunch of fragrant flowers and pop them in a vase to enjoy.